rcc11/4chan-sounds-player/README.md

 The player can be moved by dragging the header and resized by dragging bottom right corner of the footer.

+#### Adding Local Files

+To add local files (images with `[sound=url]` filenames) you can either click the + button in the header and select the files you want or drag and drop files onto the player.

+If you want to test out a sound before you post it this is a good method of doing so.

 #### Display Modes

 The playlist view will list all the sounds in the thread in the order they're playing, with the ability to drag items to modify the order.
 When hovering over an item the dropdown menu button will show on the right.
 The menu has an option to remove the item and links to post, image and sound file.